 Keep up with the latest hiring trends!

-The issue of diversity in recruitment and hiring practices is one of the biggest being faced by our industry in 2015 – particularly for those of us recruiting and hiring within technical industries.
+The issue of diversity in recruitment and hiring practices is one of the biggest being faced by our industry – particularly for those of us recruiting and hiring within technical industries.
 At the end of the day, you want to create a flawless hiring strategy and diverse hiring feeds into that.
 But why is diversity hiring so important these days?
 Well, there are a number of reasons.
 The first is the legal.

 In most countries around the world, there is anti-discrimination legislation in place, which says that an organisation has to give equal opportunity to all individuals, regardless of their gender, race, age, physical ability, ethnicity or religious beliefs.
 But while we strongly advise you to comply with any and all legal regulations in your country, you should be hiring for diversity due to the exceptional business case for it!